zhanggq96/zhanggq96.github.io/_drafts/sketchify-draft.markdown

 -->
 ![ ](http://i.imgur.com/TTWv5kb.png){: .center-image }

-Depending on situation, this could be very a very desired trait: I suspect it could even be used to augment sets of training data for other deep learning tasks if the principle components of the data are in the complex varieties of high-level form.
+Depending on situation, this could be very a very desired trait: I suspect it could even be used to augment training data for other deep learning tasks if the principle components of the data are in the high-level form.
 However, this behaviour would be rather useless for a task such as image processing, where the primary concern is to preserve the recognition of the high level structure while modifying something like luminance or contrast.

 <!--
 <span align="center" class="quickdraw-samples">